-Prerequisites for admission to the MFA program are a baccalaureate degree from an accredited college or university and admission to the Graduate School.
+Prerequisites for admission to the MFA program are a baccalaureate degree from an accredited college or university and admission to the School of Interdisciplinary and Graduate Studies.
 The department requires that a resume of theatrical experience accompany the application.

 Unconditional admission requires completion of basic undergraduate course work in each of the following areas: theatre history, dramatic literature, design/technical theatre, acting/directing.
 To accomplish this purpose, students may be required to take preparatory courses not to be counted toward the degree.